jpdevries/makeanico/README.md

 The Accessibility Preferences are lazy loaded in `localStorage` capable environments.
 They lazily add about 730 bytes of CSS and 1.6kB of scripts if `localStorage` dictates they should be loaded.
 For example, if the Font Size preference is changed from the default value, a little CSS and some scripts will lazily be loaded to update the user interface is response to user preferences.
 You can also choose a typeface like OpenDyslexic and Fira.
 Of course the web fonts are heavy and lazily loaded only if requested by the&nbsp;user.

 ### Color the Browser
-Browsers that support the `theme-color`, `msapplication-navbutton-color` and `apple-mobile-web-app-status-bar-style` tag(s) will visually convey the selected color with the browser&nbsp;interface.
+Browsers that support the `theme-color`, `msapplication-navbutton-color` and `apple-mobile-web-app-status-bar-style` tag(s) will visually convey the selected color within the browser&nbsp;interface.

 [Try it yourself in a browser like Vivaldi](https://makeanico.azurewebsites.net/?fill=0xC61F2B).